Norman Mailer: Sexuality and gender dynamics

 Mailer's works often present sexuality as a potent force, a battleground for power and transgression.
 His views on sexuality are vividly explored in The Prisoner of Sex (1971), where he famously counters feminist critiques, like that of Kate Millett, arguing that sexuality is inherently intertwined with both conflict and attraction.
 Millett critiques Mailer as a proponent of a "virility cult", emphasizing his portrayal of sex as an expression of power and violence, and he positions male sexuality as combative and inherently dominating.
 Although his views sparked criticism, Mailer believed that sexual dynamics reveal deep-seated truths about power and human nature.

 Mailer's female characters are often depicted through archetypal lenses, reflecting his complex and often controversial views on women.
-For instance, in Marilyn (1973), Mailer portrays Marilyn Monroe as both a victim and an idealized figure of femininity, embodying vulnerability, allure, and the destructive side of fame and describes her as "one of the last of the cinema's aristorcrats."
+For instance, in Marilyn (1973), Mailer portrays Marilyn Monroe as both a victim and an idealized figure of femininity, embodying vulnerability, allure, and the destructive side of fame and describes her as "one of the last of the cinema's aristocrats."
 This approach to female characters reveals Mailer's ambivalence toward gender roles, often portraying women as both sources of inspiration and existential challenge.

-Critics like Joyce Carol Oates argued that Mailer’s perspective, while ostensibly reverent toward femininity, ultimately "dehumanized" women by reducing them to carriers of biological destiny rather than as complex individuals with aspirations beyond motherhood and sexuality.
+Critics like Joyce Carol Oates argued that Mailer's perspective, while ostensibly reverent toward femininity, ultimately "dehumanized" women by reducing them to carriers of biological destiny rather than as complex individuals with aspirations beyond motherhood and sexuality.

 Power over bodies, societies, political entities, etc., reverberates throughout Mailer's work.
 In addition – and notable for such a prominent mainstream American writer of his generation – Mailer, throughout his work and personal communications, repeatedly expresses interest in, includes episodes of, or makes references to bisexuality or homosexuality.
 He directly addresses the subject publicly in his essay The Homosexual Villain, for One magazine.